Overview

 # Download the package

-wget https://github.com/xmigrate/xreplicator/releases/download/VERSION/xreplicator-web-VERSION.tar.gz
+wget https://github.com/xmigrate/xreplicator/releases/download/RELEASE_TAG/xreplicator-web-VERSION.tar.gz

 # Extract